VIDEO COURSE

 Rising Action: Where the Story Really Happens (With Examples)

-Rising action is everything in a story that occurs after the inciting incident but before the climax, forming the bulk of the narrative.
+Rising action is everything in a story that occurs after the inciting incident (when the plot is set in motion) but before the climax, thus forming the bulk of the narrative.
 This involves the development of the protagonist’s internal and external conflicts, a primary conflict that comes to the forefront, obstacles they must overcome, and a “boiling point” that triggers the climax.

 In other words, rising action is the engine that powers almost every story.
-You simply can’t follow any kind of established story structure without it… but that doesn’t mean it’s easy to write!
+Without it, you simply can’t follow any established story model (like the hero's journey or three-act structure)… but that doesn’t mean it’s easy to write!
 Luckily, this guide will better acquaint you with this crucial story element: you’ll see exactly what should happen during the rising action, with the help of some sweet examples.

 f9Mk3tW-nws Video Thumb